sampsyo/home/_drafts/probablycorrect.md

 > The heuristic will statistically avoid bad behavior, so we'll get a stronger guarantee.

 Let's call this general approach **heuristic checking**.
-It's "easy" because there's no program analysis necessary: we get to keep treating $f$ as a black box.
+It's "easy" because there's no program analysis necessary: we still get to treat $f$ as a black box.
 And the idea to check every run sounds like it might offer a stronger kind of guarantee.

 It can't.